 2. The Irishman

-This one is brand new on Netflix and this assignment gave me the perfect excuse to donate another three and a half hours of my life to Martin Scorsese.
+This one is on Netflix and this assignment gave me the perfect excuse to donate another three and a half hours of my life to Martin Scorsese.
 The movie revolves around Robert De Niro’s portrayal of Frank Sheeran, a high-level mob hitman.
 Halfway through the movie came the scene that earned this movie its spot on this list.
 This was when Sheeran was deciding which firearms would be best for his next job.
 What caught my eye was not only proper terminology, but real insight on the cartridges' strengths and weaknesses.
 The voiceover starts with De Niro’s character explaining “you want something with more stopping power than a .22,” referencing not only low power of the rimfire, but the mafia’s reputed “love affair” with it.
 Then he goes on to explain that he didn’t want something suppressed because he wants to “make witnesses run away…But not the noise a 45 makes, because a patrol car can hear that a few blocks away.”
 1911s sure are noisy, especially when compared to the .38 Special and .32 S&W Long that he eventually decides on.
 I like how he regarded the latter as still capable of doing the job although most regard it as “a woman’s gun.”
 Bonus points were also awarded for being nearly 100 percent accurate as he removed each referenced gun through his process of elimination.

 3. The Town